CartoDB/documentation/app/content/analytics-toolbox-snowflake/guides/creating-and-visualizing-tilesets.md

 #### From the CARTO Workspace

 The CARTO Workspace offers a user interface that you can use to create [simple tilesets](/analytics-toolbox-snowflake/overview/tilesets/#tileset-types-and-procedures).
-The option _Create tileset_ is available from the Data Explorer for those tables that are too big to be visualized directly and therefore require the creation of a tileset.
+The option Create a tileset is available from the Data Explorer from the Connections tab.
+To create a tileset from your data, select an available connection and click on a specific table (database/project(s), schemas/datasets and tables) from the collapsible tree.

 <div style="text-align:center" >
 <img src="/img/sf-analytics-toolbox/guides/create_tileset_sf_button_data_explorer.png" alt="Create tileset button available from the Data Explorer" style="width:100%">